luna-assistant-ai/luna-assistant-ai-core/README.md

    git clone https://github.com/luna-assistant-ai/luna-assistant-ai-core.git
    cd luna-assistant-ai-core
    ```
-2. Install prerequisites (Rust ≥ 1.81, Xcode for iOS, Node.js for the OAuth backend).
+2. Install prerequisites:
+   - Rust ≥ 1.81 (required)
+   - Xcode for iOS development (required if you target iOS)
+   - Node.js (optional — only for local OAuth backend testing)
    If you do not have Rust yet, run `rustup default stable` after installing rustup.
    > Note: The `core/` crate and client apps will appear as code lands in this repository.
 If you cloned a skeleton repo without those folders yet, keep an eye on the roadmap section or GitHub issues for the drop.
 3. Bootstrap the core crate to verify your toolchain:
    ```bash